 But that’s not all.
 Marvel and Lucasfilm are subsidiaries of the Walt Disney Company, meaning all that they have to offer is likely to be available.
 That includes all Marvel movies, as well as the Star Wars series.

-Disney also recently purchased 21st Century Fox, giving them ownership of streaming service Hulu.
+Disney also recently purchased 21st Century Fox, giving them ownership of streaming service Hulu and National Geographic.
 And what’s more, Disney will follow the lead of the likes of Netflix to make content exclusively for the Disney+ service.
 A few details about what exactly this will entail have been made public – the impending arrival of two Star Wars TV shows has been confirmed, while a Monsters Inc series, a High School Musical series, and a number of book adaptations including The Paper Magician and Don Quixote will also be produced.

 Where can you watch Disney films in the meantime?